g3-matheson/Iosevka-Custom-Font/README.md

 A custom Iosevka font I put together to resemble my handwriting: in particular, I find the **i** and **j** extremely satisfying.

+The font now has 'Nerd Font' icons patched in as well for terminal/nvim use.

 Make your own customization [here](https://typeof.net/Iosevka/customizer).